 Any questions regarding this Policy and our privacy practices should be sent by email to firstname.lastname@example.org or by writing to Autism Early Support, 15 Little Balmer (within Pace House) Buckingham MK18 1TF

 Who are we?

-We’re Puzzle Centre Trust Limited, a charity that promotes and delivers early intervention for young children with autism or communication difficulties and provides training and outreach to families and practitioners throughout the UK.
-Puzzle Centre Trust Limited is a registered charity (no. 1141868) and company limited by guarantee (no. 07553552).
+We’re Autism Early Support Trust Limited, a charity that promotes and delivers early intervention for young children with autism or communication difficulties and provides training and outreach to families and practitioners throughout the UK.
+Autism Early Support Trust Limited is a registered charity (no. 1141868) and company limited by guarantee (no. 07553552).
 The registered address is The Old School, Middle Claydon, Buckinghamshire, MK18 2ET.

 How do we collect information from you?

 We obtain information about you when you contact us, for example, when you enquire about products and services, register on the nursery waiting list, make a donation, attend an event or ask to receive our newsletter.

 What type of information is collected from you?

 The personal information we collect might include your name, address, email address, and telephone number.
 If you access our website, we might also collect your IP address and information regarding what pages are accessed and when.
 If you make a donation online or purchase a product from us, your card information is not held by us, it is collected by our third party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions, as explained below.

 When a user is registered as a member via our website certain Personally identifying information is required (Name, email address, Postal address, phone number etc.)